lmorg/murex/docs/commands/event.md

 Create or destroy an event interrupt,

-Each event will have subtilty different behaviour depending on the event itself due to the differing roles of each event system.
+Each event will have subtly different behaviour depending on the event itself due to the differing roles of each event system.
 Therefore it is recommended that you read the docs on each event to understand its behaviour.